Topics

 Three (+one) Factors to Accelerate “Intestinal Starvation”

-In Japan in the past few decades, our traditional eating habits have been declining.
-Instead, our diet has become more westernized and our ways of working have become more diverse.
+In Japan over the past few decades, our traditional eating habits have been declining.
+Instead, Westernized eating and diverse work styles have become more prevalent.

-This is the "environmental factors and human behaviors" for recent obesity epidemic, I want to say, and I believe that environmental factors has more influence than genetics.
-(Of course, genetic factors cannot be ignored).
+This is what I would like to call the "environmental factors and human behaviors" for the recent obesity epidemic, and while genetic factors are, of course, undeniable, I believe that environmental factors are quite significant.

 4. Will the shape of your body from childhood continue?